Cgnylmz/NewsCatchr/README.md

 - The app is mostly written in Kotlin (even before the hype started...).
 Check out [kotlinlang.org](http://kotlinlang.org/).
 - When you want to build the app, you should use Android Studio or IntelliJ IDEA with the Kotlin plugin installed.
-- The API keys, used by the Play Store version are removed from this code, enter your own under `mobile/src/main/java/jlelse/newscatchr/backend/apis/ApiKeys.kt`.

 Some things you can help with:

 - Translate the app into your language [here](https://translate.jlelse.eu/)
-- Fix bugs, described on the [issue reporter](https://github.com/jlelse/NewsCatchr-OpenSource/issues)
+- Fix bugs, described on the [issue reporter](https://github.com/NewsCatchr/NewsCatchr/issues)
-- Report bugs on the [issue reporter](https://github.com/jlelse/NewsCatchr-OpenSource/issues)
+- Report bugs on the [issue reporter](https://github.com/NewsCatchr/NewsCatchr/issues)
 - And everything else, that comes into your mind

 ## What has changed since the last Play Store release?